Yes, at our offices in Carson City, Henderson, Las Vegas and Reno. See Appointments. Drive tests are conducted by appointment only.

 You cannot transfer unused registration fees.
 The new owner pays a full year's registration.
-Typically, the seller surrenders their license plates and receive a credit towards the registration of another vehicle.
+Typically, the seller surrenders their license plates and receives a credit toward the registration of another vehicle.
 The new owner receives new plates.
 See Plate Surrender/Registration Fee Refunds.

 Charitable vehicle donations are nearly identical to Private Party Sales.
 Donors must pay off any outstanding loan or lien and provide a properly-signed off title.
 The charity is allowed to sell the vehicle without actually taking ownership of it by completing the dealer reassignment section of the title.

 If you are donating a vehicle, be sure to keep all receipts and documents issued by the charity as proof that the vehicle was donated.
-You should keep your license plates and surrender them or use them on another vehicle within 30 days.
-See Plate Surrender.
 Charities are required to surrender any plates left on a vehicle.
-You may also wish to use the Online Vehicle Resale Notification.
+However, you should keep your license plates and surrender them or use them on another vehicle within 60 days of the donation for standard issue plates or within 30 days for special plates.
+Notify the DMV through the MyDMV Registration Cancellation & Vehicle Resale Notification.
+See also Plate Surrender.

 If you are buying a vehicle from a charity, you must register and title the vehicle within 30 days of the sale.
 You must meet all of the registration requirements for a private party vehicle sale.
 See Registration Requirements.

 A lease buyout is similar to a vehicle sale by a dealer.
-See Lease Buyouts.
+See Lien Payoffs and Lease Buyouts.

 You do not need to renew your vehicle registration to swap plates unless the registration is otherwise due.
 The fee to swap plates without a renewal is $5 plus any plate-specific fees, which can vary from $3.50 for a standard motorcycle plate to as much as $96 for specialty plates.